Income Statement Template

 Step 1: Choose your reporting period

 Before you do anything else, you need to decide on the period that your income statement will cover.
 Typically, this will be a financial year.

 Step 2: Collate your data

 Next, you need to collect the information that you need to enter on the income statement.
 How you do this depends on:

 For example, can you use reporting functions to pull together much of the data with a few clicks?
 Or do you need to manually collate it from bank statements, receipts and invoices?

 Tip: If you fall into the latter category, you might want to try out Zervant’s flexible invoicing software.
-You can manage your expenses and receipts alongside your invoices and payments.
 It’s got loads of reporting tools too, and it’s free to try out.